 Generally, yes, both during and after the injection.

-As local anaesthetics interact with PRP, we should use as little anaesthetic as possible.
+As local anaesthetics interact and destroy PRP, we should use as little anaesthetic as possible.
 Therefore, PRP injections in the elbow are more painful than other injections, such as cortisone injections.

 Also, PRP therapy can make your tendon feel worse, particularly in the first few weeks.
 Therefore, we suggest icing the elbow 48 hours after the injection.
-However, overall, this acute pain settles within a few weeks.
+Overall, this acute pain settles within a few weeks.

 Unfortunately, some people do not respond well to a PRP injection for tennis elbow and need other treatment.

-Can I drive after PRP injection for the elbow?
+Can I drive after a PRP injection for the Elbow?

 Given this injeciton causes a significant post-injection flare, we suggest you avoid driving for at least 12 hours after an injeciton.

-Although the evidence is still not fantastic for PRP, we know surgery is no better.
-For example, in a recent study looking at the effectiveness of surgery for tendons, surgery was not better than physiotherapy and had more side effects.
+Although the evidence ifor PRP s still not fantastic we know surgery is no better.
+For example, in a recent study on the effectiveness of stendon surgery, it was not better than physiotherapy and was associated with more adverse events.
 Moreover, in tennis elbow specifically, surgery was not found to be more effective than simple treatments.

 You should avoid surgery unless you’ve tried all other conservative treatments, including PRP therapy.